CHN-Software-Developers/Maintenance-Alerts-WP-Plugin/src/readme.txt

 * Initial release of Maintenance alerts.

 == Upgrade Notice ==

+= 1.3.0 =
+* A new feature that provides a real-time preview of the alert.

 = 1.2.3 =
 * New feature to preview the colours in real-time.